mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

 - After creating a file path to the RAVE models, an easy way to make sure they are properly seen by Max is to open a new patcher, load a `nn~` object with a model name (ex. `isis.ts`) and a method (`forward`, `encode`, `decode`) as arguments.
 If the path and the `.dll` files (Windows) are properly seen, the object will load normally without any error messages.
 If any error messages appear in the Max console, either the file path or the `.dll` files are misplaced.

 - Before opening the `RAVE_params_explorer.maxproj` file, launch Max, open `Audio Status` and select the desired inputs and an outputs.
-This will assure the proper loading of the patch and prevent any issues related to audio settings. **FOR WINDOWS ONLY**: since the device will load up four instances of the models in two mcs.nn~ objects, it is recommanded to set the audio settings to `ad_mme`, the `Thread Priority` to **Highest** and `Latency (ms)` to 250.
+This will assure the proper loading of the patch and prevent any issues related to audio settings. **FOR WINDOWS USERS**: since the device will load up four instances of the models in two mcs.nn~ objects, it is recommanded to set the audio settings to `ad_mme`, the `Thread Priority` to **Highest** and `Latency (ms)` to 250.
 Other set-ups seem to produce CPU spikes (Windows 10, ThinkPad T14 Gen5 AMD Ryzen 8840u, 32Gb RAM) and major audio drops.

 ## Getting started